Ricky0625/advent_of_code_2024/day1/part2/README.md

 ## Flow

-1. populate left and right (map)
+1. populate left (list) and right (map)
-2. Iterate through keys of left
+2. Iterate through values of left
 3. Use left's value as a key to get right map's value

 ## Learning (Not useful in this exercise lol)